androbi-com/exmodcpp/README.md

 ## coroutines

-* coro_task - a simple example of a coroutine-based task scheduler
+* coro_task - a simple example of a coroutine-based task

 ## Pointer to implementation - pImpl